jeffscyberjournal/CTFbin/BLUE.md

 ### Q3: What is this machine vulnerable to?
 (Answer in the form of: ms??-???, ex: ms08-067)
 Answer: MS17-010 clearly visible from nmap when --script vuln used.

+---
 ## Task 2: Gain Access

 ### Q1: no answer required

 ### Q2: Find the exploit code we will run against the machine:

-Start msfconsole then search for ms17_010, option 0 contains:
+- Start msfconsole then search for ms17_010, option 0 contains:
+Answer: exploit/windows/smb/ms17_010_eternalblue
-Answer: exploit/windows/smb/ms17_010_eternalblue the question is vague but it's pretty obvious this is the first one that matches.
-The all start exploit/windows/smb/.
-The answer is rated average, one below is rated great and should have been a better bet:
+- The answer is rated average, one below is rated great and should have been a better bet:
 ```
 27  exploit/windows/smb/smb_doublepulsar_rce       2017-04-14       great    Yes    SMB DOUBLEPULSAR Remote Code Execution
 ```
-Next to select exploit enter :
+- Next to select exploit enter : use 0
-	use 0

-### Q3 :Use show options to learn what needs changing:
+### Q3 :Use **show options** to learn what needs changing:
 	Answer: RHOSTS

 Then enter the RHOST IP with: